MOOCs and Open Education Around the World. 2015 Routledge.

 As distance learning technology becomes more

-available there is a
+prolific there is a

-to better understand how
+to gain a better understanding of how

 MOOC courses are being conducted.

-and many other
+and numerous other

 stakeholders